 GHB overdose causes incapacitation within minutes of digestion.
 Because she complained of a headache that evening, Harris County Medical Examiner’s Office first speculated that her death was caused by a cerebral hemorrhage.

 After repeated postmortem tests over two months, the cause of death was finally attributed to GHB.
 The medical examiner said her blood contained 27 ml/L, which falls within the range of a typical postmortem concentration of GHB (people who did not consume the drug.)

 Joye M. Carter, the Chief Medical Examiner in the district at the time, initially determined that she died of a brain hemorrhage.
 He said in his congressional testimony in support of the bill that,”The death of Hillary Farias is now one of many examples of the dangerous properties of GHB.”

 In the question and answer segment he admitted that, “the blood level was low, by our forensic standards…” But, he highlighted that his office set a precedent when Farias’ death was ruled homicide due to gamma hydroxybutyrate toxicity.

-(It was later noted that alcohol is ‘of course’ the number one cause of accidental death caused by drug ingestion.)
+(It was later noted during the Congressional meeting that alcohol is ‘of course’ the number one cause of accidental death caused by drug ingestion.)